 The European Union considers these problems as permanent, regardless of the income level of these spaces, and has adopted specific actions to solve them, such as special economic measures and the creation of a specific aid fund.

 The special economic measures are included in the POSEICAN.
 They are based on two fundamental axes: provisions of fiscal and customs content and the adaptation of common agricultural and fisheries policies.

 The Economic and Fiscal Regime of the Canary Islands (REF), existing before the Spanish incorporation to the EEC, had to be modified to adapt to the Community regulations on competition.

 It has a series of specific instruments aimed at boosting the Canarian economy: the Reserve for Canary Investments (RIC); the Canary Islands Special Zone (ZEC); the creation of Free Zones (ZF) and other tax exemptions and aid.

 The Canary Islands Investment Reserve (RIC) is a measure designed to encourage business investment in the Canary Islands, granting tax benefits to companies that invest and create jobs in the Islands.

 The Canary Islands Special Zone (ZEC) aims to promote economic diversification and social development by imposing low taxation and other tax advantages on companies that settle in it.

-The ZEC area, in force until 2019, covers the entire archipelago for service companies and certain specific areas for companies dedicated to the production, transformation, handling and marketing of merchandise.
+The ZEC area, in force until 2019, covers the entire archipelago for service companies and certain specific areas for companies dedicated to:

 Adaptation of common agricultural and fisheries policies